 The overall average CPC in Google Ads is between $1 and $2 if you take the average CPCs across all different sorts of businesses and keywords in the United States.
 On the Search Network, that is.
 Clicks on the Google Display network are often less expensive, generally under $1.
 Clicks, on the other hand, might become prohibitively expensive in hyper-competitive marketplaces.
 Let's look at some of the most costly terms in Google Ads and see how much a click may cost if you have vast pockets.

 We'll start with Google Ads because it owns the largest paid search platform.
 The most expensive keyword categories in Google Ads are listed here, along with their average cost-per-click.

 The majority of online searches are for long-tail keywords.
 Long-tail keyword targeting provides advertisers with opportunities like these.
 In addition to making up the vast majority of searches, long-tail keywords are also often significantly cheaper than shorter keyword-rich queries and can have as much commercial intent.

 The majority of online searches are for long-tail keywords.
 Your ad budget will always be the most significant and direct cost of your Google Ads campaigns.
 While your advertising budget is vital, it isn't the be-all and end-all of your sponsored search efforts.
 Depending on your business, marketing goals, and personal status, there may be additional charges to consider:

 1. Expenses of the agency

 Some small firms choose to outsource their PPC management to an agency.
 This method has various advantages, including a low personal commitment of time and effort in administering your PPC account.
-Digital marketing agencies also have a lot of expertise managing PPC accounts and pay per click costs making them reliable partners who can provide expert advice and support.
+Digital marketing solutions also have a lot of expertise managing PPC accounts and pay per click costs making them reliable partners who can provide expert advice and support.
 However, agencies are not inexpensive.
 Regardless of ROI, even small boutique agencies will take a share of your ad budget.

 2. PPC management software